Download the Student Rights and Responsibilities Handbook

 Students are assigned a writing activity to reflect on the behavior that disrupted the learning environment.
 The assignment requires the student to address the incident and identify ways to handle a like situation in the future.

-Restorative Approaches (RA), when implemented in schools, creates a positive climate and culture that is inherently just, and socially and racially equitable.
+When implemented in schools, creates a positive climate and culture that is inherently just, and socially and racially equitable.
 Restorative approaches build relationships, prevent and repair harm due to conflict and inappropriate behavior through dialogue in the form of individual and/or collective accountability to promote safe school environments for students, staff members, and families.

 RA includes all stakeholders (students, staff members, families and community partners) in the process to build and maintain a sense of belonging, safety, and social responsibility in the school community.
 These approaches build the capacity for people to engage with one another in a way that fosters respect, dignity and mutual concern for all.